 2. Node.js in action, Second edition

 The first edition of “Node.js in action” became a bestseller (which is automatically added at no cost when you purchase the second edition).
 It is based on examples and guides you from setting-up a Node development environment to building a full-fledged Node application.
-In the second edition, authors have focused on the non-blocking I/O, state management, and event-driven programming.
+In the second edition, authors have focused on non-blocking I/O, state management, and event-driven programming.

 3. The Node Beginner Book

 Some of the best Node.js books are available as free guides, and this book is one of them.
 Although it doesn’t require much knowledge of Javascript, some knowledge of other programming language(s) would be helpful.
 Starting with “Hello world”, in a step-by-step fashion, it shows how to build the application stack, perform routing, work with the request handlers, and deal with other aspects of Node.js.
-You can read first three chapters for free.
+You can read the first three chapters for free.

 4. Felix’s Node.js Guide

 This is the Node.js guide, written by Felix Geisendörfer, an early Node.js core contributor.
 The content includes four parts: Beginner Guide, Style Guide, Community Guide, and Convincing The Boss Guide.
-All of them are available for free and help to quick start programming in Node.js.
+All of them are available for free and help to quickly start programming in Node.js.

 5. Art of Node